 E-Verify is a free, web-based system operated by the U.S. Department of Homeland Security (DHS) that helps participating employers confirm their workers are eligible for employment in the United States.
-The system cross-checks an employee’s I-9 information against records in the DHS and Social Security Administration databases to verify the individual’s identity and employability status.
+The system checks an employee’s I-9 information against DHS and Social Security Administration records to verify identity and employment eligibility.

-Whether you participate by choice or by force, if you use E-Verify, you are required to display E-Verify posters in your workplace.
+Whether you participate by choice or by requirement, enrolling means you must display E-Verify posters in your workplace.

 There are two mandatory employee postings for E-Verify participants:

-1. The E-Verify poster (issued by the DHS), and
+1. The E-Verify poster, issued by the DHS

-Together, these posters explain an employee’s rights regarding the program, as well as steps to take in the event E-Verify cannot confirm authorization to work.
+Together, they explain employee rights under the program and the steps to take if E-Verify cannot confirm authorization to work.

-It’s important to display the most current E-Verify poster and the Right to Work poster at all times.
-The content of the posting do change from time to time, and outdated postings can introduce legal risk as well as government fines.
-In addition, the DHS recommends providing a copy of the posters with job application materials, either online or in hard copy.
+Always display the most current version of each poster.
+Poster content changes from time to time, and outdated postings create legal risk and potential government fines.
+DHS also recommends including copies of both posters with job application materials, online or in hard copy.

 E-Verify Poster Management Made Simple